-\ Not all Local Authorities are separately rated, but they are deemed to be in line with the UK Government reflecting the likelihood of intervention in the event of severe financial difficulty.
+\\ Not all Local Authorities are separately rated, but they are deemed to be in line with the UK Government reflecting the likelihood of intervention in the event of severe financial difficulty.

-\\ Money Market Funds may be invested for longer periods than overnight, however funds can be withdrawn daily if required.
+\\\ Money Market Funds may be invested for longer periods than overnight, however funds can be withdrawn daily if required.

-- 4.7 In addition to the use of credit ratings, the Authority will be advised of information in movements in CDS and other market data on a weekly basis, which will be used to inform the amount and duration of new investments.
-If a downgrade results in the counterparty / investment scheme no longer meeting the Authority's minimum criteria (e.g. a credit rating below A-), it will be withdrawn from the approved list immediately and any outstanding investments not re-invested at maturity. - 4.8 Members are also asked to approve the limits below which consider the Authority's total exposure to loans, non-specified investments and foreign countries.
+- 4.7 It is recommended to increase the maximum investment amount in banks to £10M per investment and £20M per group.
+This reflects the expected increase in borrowing identified in section 3, with cash balances likely to increase as a result.
+This gives the authority an opportunity to seek optimum return whist still ensuring security of funds. - 4.8 In addition to the use of credit ratings, the Authority will be advised of information in movements in CDS and other market data on a weekly basis, which will be used to inform the amount and duration of new investments.
+If a downgrade results in the counterparty / investment scheme no longer meeting the Authority's minimum criteria (e.g. a credit rating below A-), it will be withdrawn from the approved list immediately and any outstanding investments not re-invested at maturity. - 4.9 Members are also asked to approve the limits overleaf which consider the Authority's total exposure to loans, non-specified investments and foreign countries.
 These limits are designed to protect the Authority from undue credit / counterparty risk and are additional to those set out in paragraph 4.6: